 On the Route of Alexander the Great by Gulet

-Join us aboard a luxury gulet for a shore-hopping cruise on the waters of the Lycian Coast as we sail in the wake of this iconic military leader.
-As we cross the sparkling sea, we pause to explore the spectacular ancient treasures found on Turkey’s Lycian coast.
-The ruined cities of Lycia were once some of the most powerful in the ancient world and we will voyage amongst their picturesque ruins, experience Turkish culture, and swim in the azure waters on the journey of a lifetime.
+Join us aboard a gulet for a shore-hopping cruise on the water of the Lycian Coast, as we sail in the wake of the iconic military leader, Alexander the Great.
+Voyage between picturesque ruins, experience Turkish culture and swim in azure waters on the journey of a lifetime.

 - Special Access